Kagura Skiing Terrain

 Sidecountry and Backcountry Kagura

-The top chair lift also provides gated accessed to some fantastic tree skiing and alpine terrain.
+The top chair lift provides gated accessed to some fantastic tree skiing and alpine terrain.
 For sidecountry/slackcountry, a short to long traverse will provide a variety of lines that drop back into the ski area at different points.

 Or if you want to earn your turns, one option is to skin/snowshoe up to the top of Mt Kagura-mine (pronounced “meenay”); an elevation gain of about 180 metres.